EE2dev/you-draw-it/README.md

         {lower: 50, upper: 101, html: "<b>Excellent!!</b>"}],
     };
 ```
 Sets the *text* or *html* based on the score.
-In this case, `g.scoreHtml` is an `array` of `objects`.
+In this case, `globals.scoreHtml` is an `array` of `objects`.
 The array contains as many objects as there are intervalls.
 Each `object` defines the intervall with its lower and upper bound.
 It also contains an html property for the *text* or *html* to be displayed in this case.

 ### 2.3 The configuration object `question`